Home Equity Calculator: How To Calculate Your Home Equity In Canada

 To find out what your home is worth, you can enlist the services of a real estate professional who can look at other similar homes in the area that have recently sold.

 Alternatively, you can have your home appraised by a professional.
 This may provide you with a more accurate idea of how much your home is currently worth.
-The appraiser will look at various factors, such as the age, size, condition, location of the home, and recently sold properties in the neighbourhood to arrive at an accurate property value.
+The appraiser will look at various factors, such as the age, size, condition, and location of the home, along with recently sold properties in the neighbourhood, to arrive at an accurate property value.

 Lenders typically send out a mortgage statement to borrowers at least once a year that details their mortgage balance.
 However, to get a more up-to-date balance, you can call your bank or log in to your online bank account.